CMFdev-1/xConvert/readme.md

-# xConvert is a coverter for length, temperature.
+# xConvert is a coverter for length, temperature, and more.
 ### This project is a work in progress.
 Check back soon to see my progress.